-The Algerian education system is based on the French model.
-It is unlikely expats will send their children to a local Algerian school unless they're of Algerian or Arabic heritage or at least proficient in Arabic or French.
+Expats will have to think carefully about their children's education options in Algeria.
+New arrivals to the country are unlikely to send their children to a local Algerian school unless their young ones have a background in Algerian or Arabic culture or language or are proficient in Arabic or French.
 English is only taught from middle school onwards.

 Expats living in Algeria's main cities have a handful of international schools to choose from.
 For security and practical reasons, expats working in the oilfields or beyond Algiers or Oran are unlikely to have their families with them.

 The Algerian government has been committed to improving the public education system, which is based on the French model.
 There are nine years of primary and three years of secondary education.
 Schooling is free and compulsory for children between six and 15 in Algeria, but enrolment can be low after primary school.